kubestash/docs/docs/guides/volumes/pvc/index.md

 > For stand-alone PVC, KubeStash takes backup from a stand-alone PVC.
 So, only one component has been taken backup.
 We use `dump` as the component name for a stand-alone PVC.

-If we navigate to `kubestash-qa/demo/pvc-backup-demo/repository/v1/frequent-backup/dump` directory of our GCS bucket, we are going to see that the snapshot has been stored there.
+Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `kubestash-qa/demo/pvc-backup-demo/repository/v1/frequent-backup/dump` directory.
+KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `kubestash-qa/demo/pvc-backup-demo/repository/snapshots` directory.

 <figure align="center">
   <img alt="Backed up data of a stand-alone PVC in GCS backend" src="images/stand-alone-pvc-snapshot.png">